 Audit Trail: User Audit trail records all the user activities.

 Delete: You can use this option to delete the user from AgentControlCenter.
 Although the user is not hard deleted and can be recovered by the Super Admin by using the Recover context menu option.
 The Recover option is only available for Super Admin Role.
 The deleted user is not displayed to any other role and the same is grayed out for the Super Admin on the Users page.

 User Audit Logs

 Audit Logs is a key feature in Agent Control Center which tracks and monitors all the events and activities performed by the user or system.
-User Audit trial page contains information regarding User Name, Operations, Description, Contents and Created details.
+The user Audit trial page contains information regarding User Name, Operations, Description, Contents, and Created details.
 For more information please read User Audit Logs.

 Super Admin and Admin can revoke the existing Directory Privileges that were set earlier.
 Please read here on how to set up Directory Privileges for a user.

 In order to view or revoke Directory Privileges, you need to select a user and then select 'Directory Privileges' action from the context menu.
 There you will be able to see all the Directory Privileges for that user if there are any and use the 'Delete' button to remove specific privileges.

 Steps to provide access to directories and privileges.